rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/SpaceX-Demo-2/index.md

 ### What if we assume that the acceleration is constant?
 If the acceleration of the rocket was constant, then its ascent could be modelled by an [**uniformly-varied linear motion**]({{< ref "/apuntes-4eso/movimientos/index.md#movimiento-rectil%C3%ADneo-uniformemente-variado-mruv" >}}) (UVLM).
 Looking at the previous plot it seems crazy to think that it could be like that, but it's worth trying as a mental exercise.

-The following plot shows again the *empirical* **acceleration** of the rocket, obtained by numerical derivation from its speed, and the constant acceleration that it would have assuming a MRUV, obtained as the **arithmetic mean**[^9]:
+The following plot shows again the *empirical* **acceleration** of the rocket, obtained by numerical derivation from its speed, and the constant acceleration that it would have assuming a UVLM, obtained as the **arithmetic mean**[^9]:

 [^9]: Actually, two different averages have been taken, before and after the **SECO**, due to the importance and influence that moment has on the ship's movement.

-Si la aceleración del cohete fuera constante, entonces su ascenso se podría modelar mediante un [**movimiento rectilíneo uniformemente variado**]({{< ref "/apuntes-4eso/movimientos/index.md#movimiento-rectil%C3%ADneo-uniformemente-variado-mruv" >}}) (MRUV).
-Viendo la anterior gráfica parece un disparate pensar que pueda ser así, pero no está de más intentarlo como ejercicio mental.

-La siguiente gráfica muestra de nuevo la **aceleración** *empírica* del cohete, obtenida mediante derivación numérica a partir de su velocidad, y la aceleración constante que tendría suponiendo un MRUV, obtenida como la **media artimética**[^9]:

-[^9]: En realidad se han tomado dos medias distintas, antes y después del **SECO**, debido a la importancia e influencia que tiene ese momento en el movimiento de la nave.

 <canvas id="a-t-MRUV"></canvas>